helenzina/Shop-Simulation/README.md

  ## Acknowledgments

-The resources that helped me through this whole process were my professor's notes from the course mentioned above.
+The resources that helped me through this whole process were my professor's notes for this course.